Old Rail projects in Turkey

 In summer 2011, the Azerbaijan Transport Minister announced the line would be complete in 2013.
 The traffic forecast is now back to a more managable 6,5 million tonnes (but still 20 trains of 1000 tonnes per day).

-This line was part of the 1930's TCDD master plan but it was never built because it requires a very costly crossing of the Taurus Mountains.
+This line was part of the 1930's TCDD master plan and can be seen on many maps published since this time.
+It was never built because it requires a very costly crossing of the Taurus Mountains.
 The line would leave Antalya (sea level) and climb very quickly to 900 m, the average altitude of most of the passes in this area.
 Then the line would go on to Burdur, altitude 950 m through another pass at 1200m.
 Massive tunneling would be required to mitigate the climb and obtain a line suitable for modern speed.

 Since World War 2, Antalya and its coastal plain grew very much, but not to the point where such a dreadful project could be put back on the agenda.